Data Security

 Account hygiene

-Passwords are hashed by our auth provider; we never store cleartext credentials.
-Email-based account recovery flows are rate-limited and tokens expire quickly.
+Passwords are hashed by our authentication provider; we never store cleartext credentials.
+Password-reset flows are handled by that provider with expiring, single-use links.

 Vendors who help us run the Service